cfragoas/SatLink/README.md

   - Simple Qt Gui made for simple usage
   - Drop lists can be edited via model folder

+To run the calcullations via GUI interface, just run the python file **main_window.py**.
+The main window will appear.
+Now, just choose the functions in the action menu

+Detailed information about the usage of the GUI can be found in the [READMEFILE]

 # Using SatCalc via python commands
  SatCalc consists of three main classes